Are you thinking of starting a small business at home? The secret to success when starting a small business from home is

 When making your Logo, you must remember these tips to make logo and brand management easy going forward.
 Following these rules will also help you make changes or bring on a graphic designer in the future.

-- Download your Logo in all file formats.
-When you're creating your Logo, you may think you need only a small image for the Logo on your website or social media pages, but it's best to have all file formats for your logo.
-Sometimes, a trade show may want you to use the.
-PNG file for their website but the .AI version for their Turning a .PNG into an .SVG or .AI file is more difficult after the fact.
+When you're creating your logo, you may think you need only a small image for the logo on your website or social media pages, but it's best to have all file formats for your logo.

-- Download the colour version plus black and white.
-When you are providing your Logo to events or charitable organizations your company sponsors, trade shows you attend, or organizations you partner with, everyone has a different background colour to put your Logo against.
-If your bright colours aren't going to work with all background colours or if your black Logo would blend into dark backgrounds, it's best to have other colour options available.
-Make sure to download the Logo in full-colour version, white and black.
+When you are providing your logo to events or charitable organizations your company sponsors, trade shows you attend, or organizations you partner with, everyone has a different background color to put your logo against.
+If your bright colors aren't going to work with all background colors or if your black logo would blend into dark backgrounds, it's best to have other color options available.
+Make sure to download the logo in full-colour version, white and black.

-- Create a brand book that includes logo use.
 A brand book is a great way to highlight all the essential elements of your company's brand.
 You can provide a brand book to employees and business partners.
-The brand book will include ways that your Logo can be used to be sure it isn't distorted or made into colours that aren't associated with your business.
-Consistency is vital online for brand recognition, and a brand book helps keep that in check without you having to explain how to use your Logo each time you interact with someone new.
+The brand book will include ways that your logo can be used to be sure it isn't distorted or made into colors that aren't associated with your business.
+Consistency is vital online for brand recognition, and a brand book helps keep that in check without you having to explain how to use your logo each time you interact with someone new.